Sales Engagement: What, Why, and Best Practices Explained

 You should invest in both sales engagement and a sales enablement platform.

-A sales engagement platform will help you build, execute, and optimize your sales engagement strategy.
+A sales platform will help you build, execute, and optimize your sales engagement strategy.

 On the other hand, a sales enablement platform will provide your reps with the right content, training, and development they need to engage with the buyers effectively.